data-dependent/osrs-guides/skilling.md

  - **Tick 2**: The skilling timer decrements to 1.
 During client input, we start interacting with the fishing spot.
 This interruption deletes the teak stock command from our queue.
  - **Tick 3**: The skilling timer decrements to 0.
 During our turn, in interactions with npcs, we get a roll for a fish.

-This rhythm repeats: notice that on **Tick 1** we crucially interrupted our fishing with a knife-log to set the skilling timer using the knife log rather than the fishing spot.
+This rhythm repeats: notice that on **Tick 1** we crucially removed our interaction with the fishing spot with a knife-log to set the skilling timer using the knife-log.

 The knife-log used above set the skilling timer after the skilling timer had gone off.
 Most actions which can change the skilling tick similarly have this _after the skilling timer has gone off_ condition.
-One way to make sense of this is through an example: while interacting with a fishing spot every tick, the skilling tick change condition is passed every tick, so to make getting rolls possible, the skilling tick change must only happen _after_ the roll, which occurs on the skilling tick.
+One way to make sense of this is through an example: while interacting with a fishing spot every tick, the skilling tick change condition is passed every tick.
+Therefore, to make getting rolls possible, the skilling tick change must only happen _after_ the roll on the skilling tick.

 #### Eating